oinam/notes/climate/taxonomy.md

 - Biomass Carbon Removal and Storage (BiCRS) is a process that removes CO₂ from the air through biomass and stores it.
 ## C

+- [CORSIA](https://www.icao.int/environmental-protection/CORSIA/pages/default.aspx) is the first global market-based measure for any sector and represents a cooperative approach that moves away from a “patchwork” of national or regional regulatory initiatives.
+It offers a harmonized way to reduce emissions from international aviation, minimizing market distortion, while respecting the special circumstances and respective capabilities of ICAO Member States.
+-

 ## D
 ## E
 ## F